-- shares are designated as Class A common stock; - shares are designated as Class B common stock; - shares are designated as Class C common stock; - 250,000 shares are designated as non-convertible preferred stock; and - shares are designated as preferred stock.
+- shares are designated as common stock;

+- 250,000 shares are designated as non-convertible preferred stock; and

+- shares are designated as preferred stock.

-Assuming the (i) filing and effectiveness of our amended and restated certificate of incorporation and amended and restated bylaws, (ii) the Reclassification, (iii) the Capital Stock Conversion and (iv) the Class B Stock Exchange, in each case as of July 31, 2024, there were shares of our Class A common stock outstanding held by stockholders of record, shares of our Class B common stock held by stockholders of record, no shares of our Class C common stock outstanding, 250,000 shares of our non-convertible preferred stock outstanding held by two stockholders of record and no shares of our preferred stock outstanding.
-Pursuant to our amended and restated certificate of incorporation, our board of directors will have the authority, without stockholder approval except as required by the listing standards of the Exchange, to issue additional shares of our Class A common stock and Class C common stock.
-We have no current plans to issue shares of our Class C common stock.
+Assuming the (i) filing and effectiveness of our amended and restated certificate of incorporation and amended and restated bylaws and (ii) conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our common stock, which will occur immediately prior to the completion of this offering, as of July 31, 2024, there were shares of our common stock outstanding (after giving effect to the Capital Stock Conversion), held by stockholders of record, 250,000 shares of our non-convertible preferred stock outstanding held by two stockholders of record, and no shares of our preferred stock outstanding.
+Pursuant to our amended and restated certificate of incorporation, our board of directors will have the authority, without stockholder approval except as required by the listing standards of the Exchange, to issue additional shares of our capital stock.